arduino/docs-content/content/arduino-cloud/01.getting-started/09.iot-remote-app/iot-remote-app.md

 To use the Arduino IoT Cloud Remote app, visit Google Play / App Store and search for **"Arduino IoT Cloud Remote"**.
 Links are available just above.

 After installing the app, you will need to log in to your Arduino account.
-If you do not have one, sign up [here](https://login.arduino.cc/login).
+If you do not have one, you can [sign up here](https://login.arduino.cc/login).

 After you login, you will discover all of your dashboards (if you have any), in the main menu.